 Instead of trying to remember what time frame that I was in my 20’s, I thought it would be better to go to the source directly.
 My junior advisor, Tyler, is 24, married, and working on his first child.
 He had the foresight to be a term life insurance policy before even getting hired by me.

 Let me tell you that this is rare – extremely rare – for 20 year-olds.
 So here’s the decision process he went into buying life insurance and how much as a 20 year old…..

-When I first started to look for Life insurance, I had many options to choose from.
-The most suitable type of insurance for me was Term Life Insurance.
+When I first started to look for Life insurance, I had many options to choose from and had to determine whether term vs whole life was best for me.
+It turns out the most suitable type of insurance for me was Term Life Insurance.
 Term life insurance is the cheapest form of life insurance, especially for someone my age.
 Term insurance does not have a cash value that you can borrow against such as in a whole life insurance policy.
 Term insurance is strictly life insurance.

 I ran several quotes just to give me a range on what kind of annual premium I was looking at.

 Here are the results:

 $500,000 30 Year Term Life Policy for 20 Year Old

 $400,000 30 Year Term Life Policy for 20 Year Old